Kevun1/hillsHacksWorkshop/pages/ifstatements.md

 Notice that in if statements, we can use phrases like `or`.
 This basically combines two conditionals into one if statement.
 If one of the conditions *or* the other one is true, then the inside is executed.
 This makes sense if two or more conditionals trigger the same code.

 We can also link two conditionals together with `and`, which makes the if statement true only if both are true.
 While it doesn't apply to this example, this is used in many places.
-For example, in the console, try:
+For example, create a new file and try this program, tweaking the values of `x` and `y` to understand what it does:

 ```python
 x = 5